 Tony Silva is a doctoral candidate in the Sociology Department at the University of Oregon.
 His research and teaching interests include gender, sexuality, rural sociology, qualitative and quantitative methods, and race/ethnicity.

 His research examines how individuals negotiate and understand social categories that—while often perceived as natural—are actually socially constructed.
 Specifically, he examines gender and sexual identities, including their intersections with race, space, class, and age, and investigates diversity within them.
 As a mixed-methods researcher, he conducts research using interviews and secondary data analysis of nationally representative surveys.
 Doing so allows him to detail complex, nuanced themes and to uncover broad social relationships at the national level.
-Although examinations of meaning-making processes have traditionally been the focus of qualitative research, he seeks to bring this focus to quantitative research as he utilizes nationally representative data to examine sexual identities.
+Examinations of meaning-making processes are usually the focus of qualitative research, but he seeks to bring this focus to quantitative research as he utilizes nationally representative data to examine sexual identities.